In addition to loan programs, be sure to learn about the First-Time Homebuyer Tax Credit.

 - You may have to share increased home values with the program

 Given these restrictions, you may do best to avoid subsidized first time home buyer loans.
-Patrick Schwerdtfeger, a California mortgage broker, notes that you’ll probably come out ahead using a plain-vanilla mortgage if you’ve got decent credit (Mr. Schwerdtfeger also does the Beyond the Rate podcast – required listening for first time home buyers).
+Patrick Schwerdtfeger, a California mortgage broker, notes that you’ll probably come out ahead using a plain-vanilla mortgage if you’ve got decent credit.
 With a FICO credit score above 720, you probably won’t see an advantage with the subsidized first time home buyer loan.
 Once you get below 680, the subsidized program will start to look better.
 These days, you can get traditional mortgages or FHA loans with very little down.

 The best thing to do is to explore all your options.
 Take a look at what your traditional mortgage lender is offering, and compare it to the subsidized first time home buyer loans.
 Once you see how the numbers compare, consider the cost of flexibility.